The yellow oak leaf fluttered from a branch ten meters over the ground. It landed in a capillary nest, then a sudden gust

 "Then I suggest we follow my conjecture to Lee's Steakhouse!"

 My Renault pulled up to a clearing near the steakhouse.
-Mark look incongruous in his suit, compared to our "suits"
+Mark looked incongruous in his suit, compared to our "suits" of denim

-of denim jackets and jeans.
-Mark had to sit in the back because he was the smallest, so hamstering in and out wrinkled the
+jackets and jeans.
+Mark had to sit in the back because he was the smallest, so hamstering in and out wrinkled the crispness

 The autumnal atmosphere had its own crispness.
 Brown weeds lined the foreground of a scene of denuded trees.
 Multicolored